Reducing the Council's carbon emissions

 Fleet vehicles

-We're replacing petrol and diesel vehicles in our fleet with electric vehicles.
+We're replacing petrol and diesel vehicles with electric vehicles as they reach their end of life.
 This is a key part of our electric vehicle strategy.

-We've installed 42 electric vehicle charging points at County Hall to support this switch to electric vehicles, and plan to install more charging points across our estate.
+To support this switch we've installed 52 electric vehicle charging points at County Hall, 20 across fire stations, 5 at libraries and 5 at highways depots, and plan to install more charging points across our estate.

 Street lighting